-Following The Governance Code for the Companies Listed on NASDAQ OMX Vilnius stock exchange all six newly elected members are non-executive directors.
-Four members of the Board represent TeliaSonera Group and two members of the Board - Inga Skisaker and Jonas Pilkauskas who represent minority interest - are regarded as independent members of the Board.
+Following The Governance Code for the Companies Listed on NASDAQ OMX Vilnius stock exchange all six members of the Board are non-executive directors.
+Four members of the Board represent TeliaSonera Group and two members of the Board - Inga Skisaker and Rolandas Viršilas - are regarded as independent members of the Board.